Hinigaran: History

-The early inhabitants of this town were the aboriginal people called "Mundos" and "Ambaks".
-When traders and settlers from Panay started moving in, the natives were driven to the mountains.
+The early inhabitants of the town were indigenous groups known as the “Mundos” and “Ambaks.”
+With the arrival of traders and settlers from Panay, many of the natives were displaced and moved to the mountainous areas.

-The town was founded in 1765, and Captain Basilio Mongcal was appointed as the first president in 1806.
-Among its first settlers were the families of Mongcal, Lagtapon, Curio, Sario, David, Orin, Pido, Pabalinas, Luntayao, Javier, Vargas, Lucasan, Grijaldo, and Dano-og— some of whom were from Panay.
+The town was founded in 1765, and Basilio Mongcal was appointed as its first municipal president in 1806.
+Among the early settlers were the families of Mongcal, Lagtapon, Curio, Sario, David, Orin, Pido, Pabalinas, Luntayao, Javier, Vargas, Lucasan, Grijaldo, and Dano-og, some of whom also originated from Panay.

-The Spaniards established the seat of the "pueblo" in Jacinto and Zamora Streets, and the town was governed by "Capitanes Municipales", Tenientes Absolato" and Cabeza de Barangays".
-When revolt against the Spanish Government broke out, Capitan Bibiano Gelvosa and his followers fought bravely against the Spaniards.
-He was the last "Capitan Municipal" when the Americans arrived.
+During the Spanish period, the seat of the pueblo was established along Jacinto and Zamora Streets.
+The town was administered by officials such as capitanes municipales, tenientes absolutas, and cabezas de barangay.
+When the revolt against Spanish rule broke out, Bibiano Gelvosa and his followers resisted Spanish forces.
+He served as the last capitan municipal before the arrival of the Americans.